linuxboot/heads-wiki/Installing-and-Configuring/Flashing-Guides/SPI-Programmer-Best-Practices.md

 - **Reliability**: Excellent (4/4 success rate in community testing)
 - **Best for**: Development, debugging, frequent flashing, new users

+**Note:** The Tigard's SPI header is laid out to match the pin orientation of a standard 8‑pin SPI flash chip, making it easy to attach a Pomona‑style SOIC clip reliably.

 **Where to buy**: [Crowd Supply](https://www.crowdsupply.com/securinghw/tigard)

 ### CH347F (Preferred CH347 variant)